Trip to the Outer Banks of North Carolina

 But it’s not really the Earth that we’re trying to save.

 It’s humankind and all living creatures that we are trying to protect.
-We can’t really destroy the planet.
+We can’t actually destroy the planet.
 The planet will go on without us.
-But if we keep polluting the ocean, burning down the rainforests, egregiously using up all of the natural resources, and contributing to global warming – yes, we will all die off.
-Permanently.
+But if we keep polluting the ocean, burning down the rainforests, egregiously using up all of the natural resources, and contributing to global warming – yes, we humans will all die off.
 But the Earth will keep turning.

 Image of the Earth from space.